 What enemies are in the Genshin Impact Chasm?

-As The Chasm is a new area with ties to the Abyss, you can guarantee there’s some tough new fights for you to sink your teeth into.
+As The Chasm is a new area with ties to the Abyss, you can guarantee there are some tough new fights for you to sink your teeth into.

 First, there are moldbeasts (seen above) – deceptively adorable floating critters that seem to be a combination of spectres and slimes, and are able to launch bubbles – which they often get trapped in.